Cervical MRI scanMRI - cervical spine; MRI - neck

 You will wear a hospital gown or clothes without metal zippers or snaps (such as sweatpants and a t-shirt).
+Make sure you take off your watch, jewelry and wallet.
 Some types of metal can cause blurry images.

 You will lie on a narrow table that slides into a tunnel-shaped scanner.